Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Experiments

-\textbf{The Ekman dataset.} As discussed in the related work, the studies of Ekman \cite{nature_emotion} found a high agreement of emotions across cultures can be labelled as $6$ basic emotion types.
-These 6 emotions \pl{are a subset} of the 8 classes defined by Plutchik.
-Based on this, we collect the Ekman emotion dataset which has $1,637$ videos in the $6$ emotion classes, with a minimum number of 221 videos per class.
-These videos are collected from social video-sharing websites, such as YouTube and Flickr.
-The dataset is crowdsource labelled by 10 different annotators, each video was labeled by at least 3 of those annotators.
-Final annotation for each video is produced by a majority vote among the labels assigned by the annotators.

 \textbf{Auxiliary emotional image and text datasets.} From the Flickr image dataset \cite{Borth2013acmmm}, we select as the auxiliary image data a subset of $110K$ images of Adjective-Noun Pairs (ANPs) that have top ranks with respect to the emotions (see Table 2 in \cite{Borth2013acmmm}).
-These images are clustered into $2,000$ clusters whose centers are used in Eq (\ref{eq:similarity}).
+These images are clustered into $2,000$ clusters (i.e. $D=2000$ in Eq (\ref{eq:similarity})).
 As shown in \cite{distributedword2vec2013NIPS}, the large-scale text data can greatly benefit the trained language model.
-We \pl{train the Skip-gram model (Eq \ref{eq:learningwordspace-1})} on a large-scale text corpus, which includes around 7 billion words from the UMBC WebBase (3 billion words), the latest Wikipedia articles (3 billion words) and some other documents (1 billion words).
-The trained model has around 4 million unique words and phrases.
-Most of the documents are about scientific articles and professional reports which have very strict definitions, descriptions and usage of the emotion and sentiment related words.
+We \pl{train the Skip-gram model (Eq \ref{eq:learningwordspace-2})} on a large-scale text corpora, which includes around 7 billion words from the UMBC WebBase (3 billion words), the latest Wikipedia articles (3 billion words) and some other documents (1 billion words).
+The trained model contains roughly 4 million unique words, bi-gram and tri-gram phrases (i.e., $|\mathcal{V}|\thickapprox4\,$ million).
+Most of the documents are formal texts which have clear definitions, descriptions and usage of the emotion and sentiment related words.

 \textbf{Experimental settings.} Each video is uniformly sampled at $5$ frame increments for feature extraction to reduce the computational cost.
-The dimension of the real-valued semantic vectors $\mathbf{\pmb \psi}$ (Eq (\ref{eq:learningwordspace-1})) is set to $500$.
-Our AlexNet CNN model is trained by ourselves using $2,600$ ImageNet classes with the Caffe toolkit \cite{jia2014caffe}, and we use the $4,096$-dimensional activations of the 7th fully-connected \pl{layer after} the Rectified Linear Units as features.
-The number of nearest neighbors in Eq (\ref{eq:kmeans-define}) is empirically set to $10\%$ of the image clusters, which balances the computational cost with a good representation in Eq (\ref{eq:video-level-sim}).
+The dimension of the real-valued semantic vectors $\mathbf{\pmb\psi}_{w}$ (Eq (\ref{eq:learningwordspace-2})) is set to $500$ to balance computational cost of training $\mathbf{\pmb\psi}_{w}$ from large-scale text corpora and the effectiveness of the syntactic and semantic regularities of representations \cite{distributedword2vec2013NIPS}.
+Our AlexNet CNN model is trained by ourselves using $2,600$ ImageNet classes with the Caffe toolkit \cite{jia2014caffe}, and we use the $4,096$-dimensional activations of the 7th fully-connected layer after the Rectified Linear Units (\emph{i.e.} $fc7$) as features.
+The number of nearest neighbors in Eq (\ref{eq:kmeans-define}) is empirically set to $10\%$ of the image clusters (i.e. $K=D/10$), which balances the computational cost with a good representation in Eq (\ref{eq:video-level-sim}).